contractautomataproject/ContractAutomataLib/README.md

 renouncing to unsatisfiable, yet permitted requirements.

-FMCAT is a prototypical tool implementing the theory of FMCA .
+FMCAT is a prototypical tool implementing the theory of FMCA.
 FMCAT organises the products into a partial order, to efficiently compute all valid products and the orchestration of the service product line from only a subset of products.
 FMCAT also allows to compute the orchestration of a single product and features both a GUI and a command-line prompt.

-<h1>FMCAT functionalities</h1>
+<h2>Tool functionalities</h2>

 We consider a simple franchise of Hotel reservation systems and model it as a service product line.
 Such a system consists of clients (either